 Innovative steel transfer solution to resolve complex station constraints and maximise usable hotel space

-The distinctive building will feature a lightweight composite steel frame with bondek slabs to enable 10 levels of hotels rooms, a reception level, gym, library, and an exclusive rooftop terrace bar.
+This landmark development features a lightweight composite steel frame with bondek slabs supporting 10 levels of hotel rooms, a reception level, gym, library, and an exclusive rooftop terrace bar.

 For this busy CBD environment many unique and innovative design and delivery processes are being utilised:

 - A steel frame designed in parts for easy transport via shipping containers and simple install on-site to assist with the site restrictions.